actions-marketplace-validations/joschi_toot-together/.github/ISSUE_TEMPLATE/04_thanks.md

 ---
 name: "💝 Thank you"
-about: "twitter-together is awesome 🙌"
+about: "toot-together is awesome 🙌"
 labels: thanks
 ---